byrnedo/capitan/README.md

 String to use to create container name from `project` and name specified in config

 ##### `global blue_green [true/false]`
 String to deploy using blue/green handover.
+Defaults to false.
+This can be turned on/off per container with

+    CONTAINER_NAME blue-green [true/false]

 #### Container Options